LubomirPacheliev/binance-nft-buy/README.md

-Binance now give invalid cookies, so the bot no longer works.
+Binance now gives invalid cookies, so the bot no longer works.